 Below we list the current VCT offers available for investment.
 Each is accompanied by a brief commentary.
-For each of our Featured Offers we also provide an extended research note.
+The Wealth Club saving includes the discount we offer plus any early bird saving from the VCT.

 VCTs are riskier than conventional investments so they're not for everyone.
 Before you invest you should ensure you have read and understood the product's Application Pack and the Risks and Commitments.